https://indianmasterminds.com

 A SCHOLAR WITH A MISSION

-After topping his early education in Shillong, Wahlang set his sights higher: graduating with honours in Political Science, then earning a Master’s degree in Public Administration.
+After topping his early education in Shillong, Wahlang set his sights higher.
+He acquired a degree in Electronic Engineering and then went on to complete his MBA from IIM Kolkata.
 While many of his peers chased secure careers, young Donald chose the Civil Services, not for power, but for purpose

 In 1993, his name appeared on the final list of successful candidates.
 His dream of serving his home state turned into a responsibility that would take him from dusty village roads to high offices of governance.